abenhamdi/abenhamdi/README.md

 💡 Like to do data analysis, machine learning modelling and visualization my model.

-🎓 Recently certified project Manager from La Plateforme, Marseille.
+🎓 Recently certified project AI Manager from La Plateforme, Marseille.

 🌱 Masters in Computer Science and a Certified with Talen and QlikView APi.